julianthome/inmemantlr/README.md

 ctx = gp.parse(s);
 ```

-## AST generation
+## Parse tree generation

-If you would like to get the derived AST from a parsed file, the following
+If you would like to get the derived Parse tree from a parsed file, the following
 snippet could be of use:

 ``` java